xenoterracide/brix/README.md

 ### Config file

 Brix offers various commands for you to use to scaffold and generate your project.
-At the top-most level, the config file is just a list of commands, therefore we can start by declaring the commands list.
+At the top-most level, the config file is just a list of commands, therefore we can start by just declaring the `commands` property:

 ```yml
 # example.brix.yml